How Your Business Can Handle Non-Paying Customers

 2. Watch out for penny-pinchers.

-If you can agree on a price for your service ahead of time and know where you can make some leeway, you’re more likely to avoid difficult conversations about pay.
+If you can agree on a price for your service and understand where you can afford some leeway, you’re more likely to avoid difficult conversations about pay.
 This will reduce the number of non-paying customers you’ll deal with, too.

 Agreeing a price ahead of time is also help by point 3: